apache/druid/docs/ingestion/kinesis-ingestion.md

 ## `spec`

-This section outlines the configuration properties that are specific to supervisor-led streaming ingestion for Amazon Kinesis.
+This section outlines the configuration properties that are specific to streaming ingestion from Amazon Kinesis.

-For configuration properties shared across all streaming ingestion methods supported by Druid, see [supervisor spec](supervisor.md#spec).
+For configuration properties shared across all streaming ingestion methods, see [supervisor spec](supervisor.md#spec).

 The following example shows a supervisor spec for a stream with the name `KinesisStream`: